phoboxhq/phobox/README.md

 # What is phobox?
 Phobox is a small tool to extend your local picture storage with a bunch of connectivity features.
-It starts a lightweight server process, which you allows to access your pictures over a graphical user interface or an advanced REST-API.
-Moreover your can organize your files and create collections of the best photographs.
+It starts a lightweight server process, which you allows to access your pictures over a graphical user interface or a REST-API.
+Moreover you can organize your files and create collections of the best photographs.

 **I developed phobox to solve two main problems in my picture workflow:**
  - organize new pictures from camera to the correct directories
  - get a simple and fast access to the pictures on my smartphone at home
+ - search for pictures

 ![phobox](https://github.com/Milchreis/phobox/raw/master/screenshots/phobox.gif)